-This study carried out with experts from Washington State University aims to test whether a training intervention can improve officer health and wellbeing, by improving their sleep and reducing their fatigue levels.
-The overarching intent is to create a positive culture of support around sleep, health, and wellbeing.
+We have teamed up with experts at Washington State University to explore whether a training input and simple diet and exercise interventions could improve officer health and wellbeing, by improving sleep and reducing fatigue levels.
+The overarching intent was to create a positive culture of support around sleep, health and wellbeing.

 To trial this study we initially worked with four police forces, these were Surrey and Sussex, Thames Valley and West Yorkshire Police.

 This study measured wrist actigraphy to objectively measure sleep quantity and quality, immediately before and approximately six weeks after a fatigue-management training intervention.
 In addition, self-reported sleep, health, and wellbeing data was gathered from participants before and after the training.
 Fifty police officers were enrolled in the study and completed baseline testing, training intervention, and post-training testing.
 Testing involved wearing a wrist actigraph (watch type device) to objectively measure sleep quantity and quality for seven consecutive days immediately before completing the training, and again approximately six weeks after completing the training.
 Participants also responded to a set of questions investigating their sleep, health, and wellbeing.

 The fatigue management intervention consisted of a single video-based training session, delivered virtually.
 The training content included the science of sleep, safety and performance risks associated with fatigue, health consequences of sleep restriction, sleep hygiene tips, fatigue countermeasures, and stress management to improve sleep.
 The training video was approximately 60 minutes in length.

 Before the training intervention, participants received on average 6.9 hours of sleep per 24-hour period.
 Following the training intervention, participants received on average 7.3 hours of sleep per 24-hour period.
 This was a statistically significant improvement.
 A significant result was also found on sleep quality, which improved from 84% before the intervention, to 87% after the training.